sictweb/bti425-2020/graded-work/assign2.md

 Take the `<nav>` element code from `App.js`, and paste it in the render function in the NavBar component, replacing the existing "hello world" `<div>` element.

-> Suggestion: Back in `App.js`, add a comment to remind you that you cut out some code.

 <br>

 **SideBar component**